sXperfect/hicmc/README.md

 ## Usage

-Before encoding with our tools, a domain information based on a TAD caller (in this case Insulation score) is required.
-Please refer to this [link](https://cooltools.readthedocs.io/en/latest/notebooks/insulation_and_boundaries.html) on how to generate the domain file.
+### Input file
 Our tool accept `mcool` data as the input.
 For `hic` data, transcoding to `mcool` is necessary using `hic2cool` tool:
 ```shell
 hic2cool convert <hic_file> <mcool_file>
 ```

+### Preprocessing
+Before encoding with our tools, a domain information based on a TAD caller (in this case Insulation score) is required.
+Please refer to this [link](https://cooltools.readthedocs.io/en/latest/notebooks/insulation_and_boundaries.html) on how to generate the domain file.

-Compress a cooler file with a specific resolution
+Encode a cooler file with a specific resolution
 ```bash
 usage: HiCMC ENCODE [-h] [--check-result] [--insulation-file INSULATION_FILE] [--insulation-window INSULATION_WINDOW] [--weights-precision WEIGHTS_PRECISION] [--domain-mask-statistic {average,sparsity,deviation}] [--domain-mask-threshold DOMAIN_MASK_THRESHOLD] [--domain-values-precision DOMAIN_VALUES_PRECISION] [--distance-table-precision DISTANCE_TABLE_PRECISION] [--balancing BALANCING] input_file resolution output_directory